 Food spending was our Achilles’ heel, and it was always our most significant non-housing expense until we had a baby and started to pay for childcare.

 When we got serious about managing our money, we went through all of our bank statements for the prior six months and were surprised by how much our grocery spending varied from month to month.
 This presented a challenge because we wanted to be able to predict precisely how much we would be spending each month.

 Having a fixed food budget would allow us to focus on paying down our debts and save for upcoming expenses.

-The first step to regaining control is to create a rigid food budget.
+The first step to regaining control is to create a rigid food budget and learning to budget for groceries.
 An excellent place to start is to open up all of your bank statements (checking, savings, and credit card accounts) and figure out how much you’re currently spending on food each month.

 We went through six months of our statements, and we recommend that you review at least the last three months.
 Break things up into two categories: one for groceries and one for restaurants.
 Add up how much you spent in each bucket and divide that number by the number of months you’re reviewing.